 In addition, validation approaches can be classified according to the class of attribute that is taken into consideration.
-From this point of view a metric is valid internally or "valid in the narrow sense" (Fenton and Pfleeger, 1997), if it analyses properties that are inherent of the system, while a metric is valid externally or "valid in the wide sense" if it considers higher level characteristics (e.g., cost, quality, maintainability, etc.) mainly for prediction purposes.
+From this point of view a metric is valid internally or "valid in the narrow sense" [10], if it analyses properties that are inherent of the system, while a metric is valid externally or "valid in the wide sense" if it considers higher level characteristics (e.g., cost, quality, maintainability, etc.) mainly for prediction purposes.
 Finally, some metrics can be measured directly (such as the number of classes or methods of a class hierarchy), while others can only be measured indirectly by means of an equation or model.

-In this section, we will analyze aspects of the theoretical validation for the polymorphism metrics discussed and exemplified in sections 5 and 6.
+In this section, we will analyze aspects of the theoretical validation for the polymorphism metrics discussed and exemplified in sections 4 and 5.
 These metrics consider internal attributes of a product entity, e.g., an O-O design specification of a software system.
-In a general sense, the Kitchenham et at.
-(1996) assumption is that in order for a measure to be valid these two conditions must be held: 1) the measure must not violate any necessary property of its elements; 2) each model used in the process must be valid.
+In a general sense, the Kitchenham's assumption [13] is that in order for a measure to be valid these two conditions must be held: 1) the measure must not violate any necessary property of its elements; 2) each model used in the process must be valid.
 The structural framework of Kitchenham et at.
-(1996) can be combined with the axiomatic framework of Zuse (1998) to yield a wider conceptual framework (Olsina et al., 2000).
+[13] can be combined with the axiomatic framework of Zuse [26] to yield a wider conceptual framework (Olsina et al., 2000).
 Regarding the proposed conceptual framework in order to decide whether a metric is valid, it is necessary at least to check: